 The annual performance evaluation procedure is as follows:

-- An annual report by the faculty member of his/her activities in the past year and plans for the coming year, including appropriate support materials, submitted to the Department Chair at least two weeks before the scheduled review.
+- An annual performance evaluation by the faculty member of their activities in the past year and plans for the coming year is submitted to the Department Chair at least two weeks before the scheduled review.

-- A written appraisal of the faculty member’s performance prepared by the Department Chair, taking into consideration the faculty member’s annual report.
-The Chair forwards his/her written appraisal to the faculty member at least a week before the scheduled review.
+- A written appraisal of the faculty member’s performance is prepared by the Department Chair, or in the case of the Chair themselves, their Dean taking into consideration the faculty member’s annual performance evaluation.
+The Chair forwards their written appraisal to the faculty member at least a week before the scheduled review.

-- Institutional student evaluations consistent with the form approved by the Faculty Assembly and College administration.
+- Institutional student evaluations are consistent with the form approved by the Faculty Assembly and College administration.

 At the conclusion of the meeting, the Chair and faculty member sign the annual report and the Chair’s review, indicating that each party has seen and read each document, but not necessarily indicating agreement with the comments.
 The Department Chair and faculty member endeavor to complete this portion of the evaluation by June 1.

-- The Department Chair should forward all documents pertaining to the evaluation to the appropriate Dean.
+The Department Chair should forward all documents pertaining to the evaluation to the Dean of Graduate or Undergraduate Studies.
 The faculty member should receive copies of all documents sent to the Dean, including the summary.
 In the event that the faculty member disputes the evaluation, the faculty member and Chair should seek to resolve the disagreement.
 The faculty member may respond in writing to the review.
 The Chair may amend the annual appraisal in light of this discussion.
 If the disagreement cannot be resolved, the faculty member may ask, in writing, that the Dean review the evaluation and convene a meeting of the Chair and faculty member, after which the Dean will make a determination as to whether the evaluation should be modified.
-The Dean’s determination is final.
+The Dean’s determination is final and will be made within 30 days of receiving the written request for review.
 However, the faculty member may bring to the Faculty Concerns Committee any grievances related to termination, contract non-renewal, or contract length reduction.

-- The records of all faculty evaluations are maintained in confidential files in the Office of the Provost.
-The contents of the “faculty file” are described in section 220.127.116.11.
-The Deans supervise the evaluation process and ensure that the procedures described in the handbook are followed.
-The Deans ensure that the integrity of the evaluation procedure is maintained.Each faculty member’s file includes an inventory of all materials in the file.
-It is the responsibility of the faculty member to ensure that the inventory of his/her file is accurate.
-The Provost establishes procedures for the maintenance and use of the faculty files, including who has access to them and for what purposes.
+The records of all faculty evaluations are maintained in confidential digital folders created by the Academic Affairs office.
+Faculty have the opportunity to add documentation to these folders during the reappointment/rank advancement process.
+The Academic Affairs Deans supervise the evaluation process and ensure that the procedures described in the Handbook are followed.
+It is the responsibility of the faculty member to ensure that their file is up to date when up for renewal.
+The Dean of Academic Affairs establishes procedures for the maintenance and use of the faculty files, including who has access to them and for what purposes.